crweber9874/containers/README.md

 2) Producing a reproducible research environment with Docker.
 In this example, E2, I create a jupyter server.
 There again is a README.md that describes this example.
 I again use the code from the book, but it's useful to see how you can easily launch a containerized jupyter server.

 3) E3.
-I use that Bayes ideal point estimation.
-I forked the repository...run everything.
+I use that Bayes ideal point estimation....Fariss piece.
+I just dumped everything there....working on it.

 4) Reproducible environments, and using Github actions with Docker to enhance collaboration.
 In the file '/Users/Chris/Dropbox/github_repos/containers_ps/.github/workflows/docker-publish.yml', this is an example of a Github action.
 What happens is this workflow is triggered whenever a commit is pushed to the repository.
 An image is then published on Docker Hub.
 This requires a docker hub account and github account, of course, but the environments are easily integrated.
 The yml file describes this workflow.
 I didn't build it, it's a recommendation in vscode, github.
 What happens then is one can use gitpod to launch a containerized environment.
 This is a very useful way to collaborate.